 Any exams or coursework taken during at the supplemental (Autumn) or repeat year examinations are capped at 40%.
 If a student wishes to have this cap waived, then they must apply for mitigation.
-This is done through the Mitigation Committee by submitting the Mitigation Application Form here https://www.ucc.ie/en/exams/procedures-regulations/
+This is done through the Mitigation Committee by submitting the Mitigation Application Form.